Introduction

 - Use Case 2: Automated Data Backup System

 In an automated data backup system, a script runs periodically to back up critical data to a cloud storage service.
-The script uses API credentials application authorization to authenticate itself with the storage API and securely store the data without requiring user intervention.
+The script uses API credentials authentication to authenticate itself with the storage API and securely store the data without requiring user intervention.

-Authorization code application authorization involves a multi-step process to authenticate and authorize a client application.
+Authorization code flow is a mechanism that involves a multi-step process to authenticate and authorize a client application.
 Initially, the client application redirects the user to the API provider's authorization server, where the user provides consent and credentials.
 Upon successful authentication, the user is redirected back to the client application with an authorization code.
 The client application then exchanges this code for an access token, which is used to access protected resources.

 - Use Case 1: Third-Party API Integration

 Consider a third-party application that wants to integrate with a payment gateway to process transactions on behalf of its users.
-The application uses authorization code application authorization to redirect users to the payment gateway's authorization server, where they log in and grant consent.
+The application uses OIDC Authorization Code Flow to redirect users to the payment gateway's authorization server, where they log in and grant consent.
 Once the authorization code is obtained, the application exchanges it for an access token, enabling secure payment processing on behalf of the users.

 - Use Case 2: Calendar Synchronization

 In a calendar synchronization application, users can connect multiple calendar services to sync their events.
-Authorization code application authorization is used to obtain access tokens for each calendar service after the user grants permission.
+OIDC Authorization Code Flow is used to obtain access tokens for each calendar service after the user grants permission.
 The application can then access and sync events from multiple calendars on behalf of the users.

 # Conclusion

-Understanding the differences between bearer token authorization, API credentials application authorization, and authorization code application authorization is crucial for successful API integration.
-Each authorization type serves specific use cases based on the requirements of the client application and the desired level of access to protected resources.
-By selecting the appropriate authorization method, developers can ensure secure, efficient, and seamless interactions with APIs in their applications.
+Understanding the differences between bearer token authentication, API credentials authentication, and OIDC Authorization Code Flow is crucial for successful API integration.
+Each authentication method serves specific use cases based on the requirements of the client application and the desired level of access to protected resources.
+By selecting the appropriate authentication method, developers can ensure secure, efficient, and seamless interactions with APIs in their applications.

 ← Introduction Overview →